SCimpleton/simpleSCENIC/README.md

 # https://github.com/aertslab/SCENIC/issues/38 https://github.com/aertslab/AUCell/issues/3
 scenicOptions@settings$nCores <- 2

-# In the first step, you need to specify your link list if you used the python step
+# In the first step, you need to tweak the GRNboost output so that it is recognised correctly.
+The Genie3 output values are <1, and GRN around 100+ but this shouldnt have major effects
-runSCENIC_1_coexNetwork2modules(scenicOptions, linkList = "<path-to-linklist.tsv>"))
+linlist <- read.delim("<path-to-linklist.tsv>", header=T)
+colnames(linklist) <- c("TF","Target","weight")

+# make sure the weight column is numeric
+class(linklist$weight)

+# save it so scenic recognises it as the input
+saveRDS(linklist, file="int/1.4_GENIE3_linkList.Rds")

+# run the next step
+runSCENIC_1_coexNetwork2modules(scenicOptions)

 # now run the rest
 runSCENIC_2_createRegulons(scenicOptions)